sarikatsaliki/python-practice/readme.md

+# Python Practice

-This repository contains small Python programs I solved to strengthen my fundamentals.
+This repository contains Python programs I solved to strengthen my fundamentals.
+It’s organized by topic to help build a strong core before moving on to advanced concepts.

-Topics covered so far:
-String slicing (indexing and reversing)

-Loops and conditions (filtering data)

-Dictionaries (working with .values())

-Advanced Functions: Using *args and **kwargs for dynamic inputs

-Basic input validation

-Scripts
-📂 basics/
-password_validator.py – Checks if a password meets security criteria.
+---

+## 🗂 Folder Structure

+- `basics/` – Exercises on lists, dictionaries, loops, and string operations
+  - `budget_tracker.py` – Calculate total expenses and filter by amount
-slicing.py – Practice with string manipulation and step indexing.
+  - `string_slicing.py` – Practice reversing strings and slicing patterns

-budget_tracker.py – Keeps track of expenses, showing totals and highest costs.

-📂 functions&scope/
-super_func.py – Demonstrates handling variable positional and keyword arguments.
+  - `password_validator.py` – Username and password validation

+- `functions/` – Practice on functions, *args, **kwargs
-highest_even.py – Logic to find the maximum even number from a provided list.
+  - `highest_even.py` – Find the largest even number in a list
+  - `super_func.py` – Explore *args and **kwargs usage

+---

+## 📚 Topics Covered

+- Lists, dictionaries, loops, and conditions
+- String slicing and manipulation
+- Input validation and user interaction
+- Functions, positional arguments (`*args`) and keyword arguments (`**kwargs`)
+- Using Git for version control

+---

+## 🎯 Goals

-Goal: Build strong core Python skills before moving to advanced topics.
+- Build strong fundamentals in Python
+- Practice problem-solving systematically
+- Strengthen memory and coding confidence through repetition
+- Document progress on GitHub for consistency and portfolio